 1. Second enrolment or minor student

-When you have an enrolment at one of the 3TU degree programmes at TU Eindhoven, University Twente or TU Delft, a registration at the other universities will be made automatically.
+When you have an enrolment at one of the 4TU degree programs at TU Eindhoven, University Twente, Wageningen University & Research or TU Delft, a registration at the other universities will be made automatically.

 2. Certificate payment tuition fees